-VCTF members from all law enforcement agencies completed a National Institute of Justice (NIJ) Gang Threat Assessment Survey.
-This survey was completed at the beginning and end of year one implementation.
-Pre test surveys identified gang member involvement as highest in the crimes of drug sales and shootings.
-Findings from the NIJ Gang Threat

-Assessment pre/post survey indicate the perception of a slight increase in the year preceding implementation and during year one in overall crime and gang-related crime in their region (neither finding statistically significant).
+VCTF members (representatives from all law enforcement agencies) completed a National Institute of Justice (NIJ) Gang Threat Assessment Survey.
+This survey was administered at the beginning and completion of the initial year of implementation.
+Pre-test surveys identified gang member involvement as highest in the crimes of drug sales and shootings.
+Findings from the NIJ Gang Threat Assessment pre- and post-survey indicate the perception of a slight increase in the year preceding YVPP implementation and during year one in overall crime and gang-related crime in their region (neither finding statistically significant).
 Pre-survey findings identified the multi-agency task force, proactive policing, and targeted saturation patrols to be effective strategies for intervention and suppression of crime.
 In addition to the aforementioned strategies, the post-survey results include community outreach and intervention programming as effective strategies.